Repentance in Islam: Theological viewpoints

 Since the issue of tawba or repentance arises from Islamic religious context, it can be understood well when discussed from that perspective.

 Repentance to Allah alone

 Islam does not view any human being as being infallible.
-Any human being can be subject to errors, Allah being the only perfect one.
+Any human being can be subject to errors; only Allah is perfect.
 Thus the sole authority for the forgiveness of any human being corresponds to Allah.
 Muslims deny the authority of men to listen to another person's confessions and then pronounce him forgiven of his sin.
 Likewise repenting to anyone besides Allah is forbidden.
 The Quran states:

 Verily those whom ye call upon besides Allah are servants like unto you.